Online conformal inference for multi-step time series forecasting: Conclusion and discussion

 \section{Conclusion and discussion}

-We have introduced a unified notation to formalize the mathematical representation of conformal prediction within the context of time series data, with a particular focus on multi-step time series forecasting in a generic online learning framework.

-Several accessible conformal prediction methods have been extended to address the challenges of multi-step forecasting scenarios.
+We introduced a unified notation for conformal prediction in time series, with a focus on multi-step forecasting within a general online learning framework.
+We extended several accessible conformal prediction methods to address the challenges of multi-step forecasting scenarios.

-We have shown that the optimal \(h\)-step-ahead forecast errors can be approximated by a linear combination of at most its lag \((h-1)\) with respect to forecast horizon, under the assumption of a general non-stationary autoregressive DGP.
-Building on this foundation, we introduce a novel method, AcMCP, which accounts for the autocorrelations inherent in multi-step forecast errors.
-Our method achieves long-run coverage guarantees without imposing assumptions regarding data distribution shifts.
-In both simulations and applications to data, our proposed method achieves coverage closer to the target within local windows while offering adaptive prediction intervals that adjust effectively to varying conditions.
+Under a general nonstationary autoregressive DGP, we showed that the optimal \(h\)-step-ahead forecast errors can be approximated by a linear combination of at most its lag \((h-1)\) with respect to forecast horizon.
+Building on this foundation, we introduce AcMCP, a novel method that explicitly accounts for autocorrelations in multi-step forecast errors and achieves long-run coverage guarantees without assumptions on data distributional shifts.
+Across simulations and real data applications, AcMCP achieves coverage closer to the target within local windows while offering adaptive prediction intervals that respond effectively to varying conditions.

-The methods discussed here are limited to ex-post forecasting, operating under the assumption that actual values of the exogenous predictors during the forecast period are available.
-In many applications, this may not be true and the methods will need to be adapted to allow forecasts of the predictors to be used, and the resulting uncertainty to be included in the conformal inference.
-Additionally, our methodology does not incorporate an algorithmic approach to tuning the learning rate parameter.

-These considerations pave the way for numerous avenues for future research.
-Potential directions include the introduction of a time-dependent learning rate parameter to minimize interval width while maintaining the guaranteed coverage rate, as well as the development of refined methodologies that account for variability introduced by forecasting predictors in ex-ante scenarios.
+Our analysis is restricted to an ex-post forecasting setting, in which future values of exogenous predictors are assumed to be observed.
+In this setting, interval width reflects both \emph{aleatoric uncertainty}, arising from intrinsic randomness in DGP, and \emph{epistemic uncertainty}, stemming from a lack of knowledge about the underlying DGP \citep{sale2025}.
+In many practical forecasting scenarios, however, predictors must themselves be forecast.
+In such settings, both types of uncertainty are amplified and interdependent: aleatoric uncertainty expands to include the variability induced by stochastic predictor forecasts, while epistemic uncertainty compounds through the propagation of uncertainty from the predictor models to the primary predictive model.
+Consequently, conformal inference procedures require adaptation to explicitly incorporate and propagate this joint uncertainty in order to preserve valid coverage and statistical efficiency.
+Additionally, our methodology does not incorporate an automated procedure for tuning the learning-rate parameter.